xMugi/python-stuff/SteamNewsRSSFeed-to-dc/readme.md

 ## Features

-- Fetches Game news from a Steam RSS feed.
+- Fetches Game news from a Steam RSS News feed.
 - Saves the last 10 posted links.
 - Posts news updates to a specified Discord channel using a webhook.
 - Configuration managed through a `config.json` file for easy setup.